PetaBread545/openai-api-assistant/README.md

 A little project implementing OpenAI API's assistant object.

 # Warnings
 **Usage Costs**: This will use your OpenAI account to generate assistants, which requires an OpenAI account.
-Submitting messages will lead to some charges on your account, depending on how many tokens you submit, and assistants may not be available to free accounts.**
+Submitting messages will lead to some charges on your account, depending on how many tokens you submit, and assistants may not be available to free accounts.

-**Key Secrecy": Be careful not to expose your OpenAI API key; your OpenAI API key should remain secret!
+**Key Secrecy**: Be careful not to expose your OpenAI API key; your OpenAI API key should remain secret!

 # How To Use: